Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Results

 For MSE, unbiased datasets initially yield smaller errors as a result of denser sampling of the left-hand mode in the Ramachandran map.
 However, as the size of the dataset increases, biased simulations achieve a lower overall MSE by accurately reproducing both modes.
 For KL divergence, biased datasets consistently outperform the 500~ns unbiased dataset, and surpass the 2~µs unbiased dataset when more samples are used, as they capture the global free-energy landscape more faithfully.
 Together, these results highlight the better accuracy of training on biased datasets.

 Finally, we assess stability by monitoring numerical instabilities across training fractions (Figure~\ref{fig:mse_kl}C).
 Chains are considered unstable and removed when the predicted potential energy reaches unphysically high values.
 In previous analyses, these unstable chains were already excluded; here we explicitly report their occurrence.
 Most simulations remain stable across 100~ns, with failures occurring only in a few chains.
 For the 500~ns unbiased dataset, up to six chains diverge at fraction 0.75, with isolated failures at fractions 0.2, 0.3, and 1.0.
 The 2~µs unbiased dataset shows single-chain failures at fractions 0.4 and 0.75.
 In contrast, biased datasets exhibit only one failure at fraction 0.3.
 These results indicate that biased datasets improve both accuracy and stability by providing broader coverage of configuration space.
-For completeness, we report free energy surfaces without chain removal as well as per-chain results (SI, Figure~S8-9).
+For completeness, we report free energy surfaces without chain removal as well as per-chain results (SI, Figure~S9-10).
+Additionally, to assess computational efficiency, we present a wall-clock time comparison between our MACE model and the reference ATMD simulations performed in GROMACS (SI, Table~A2).